Lucia's Blog: 2022-07-10

 1. They were destroying the faith of some, teaching something false, even though they thought they were right.

-2. Even though some Christians had fallen away because of their false teaching, the foundation of the church which God had laid remained firm (Matthew 16:18; 1 Corinthians 3:9-10; Ephesians 2:20-21).
+2. Even though some Christians had fallen away because of their false teaching, the foundation of the church that God had laid remained firm (Matthew 16:18; 1 Corinthians 3:9-10; Ephesians 2:20-21).

 3. Jesus dealt with the same problem in the Pharisees and scribes who thought they knew the Scriptures well.

-4. Yet, in their knowledge of the Scriptures, they missed the clear truth of Jesus as their Savior.
+4. Yet, in their knowledge of the Scriptures, they missed the apparent truth of Jesus as their Savior.

 5. They missed mercy and justice as they argued over empty and useless words.